 National Fostering Framework

-National Fostering Framework is a national programme to increase co-ordination; more sector-led improvement; a means of measuring, monitoring and improving performance and resource management; greater accountability and a search for economies of scale where appropriate.
+National Fostering Framework was a national programme to increase co-ordination; more sector-led improvement; a means of measuring, monitoring and improving performance and resource management; greater accountability and a search for economies of scale where appropriate.
+The successor Foster Wales is carrying on with this work.

 Children’s Commissioner for Wales